Private members' bills need a better hearing, say MPs

 But the committee said the Commons should get a vote on changing the system, so that the backbench MPs who get the most signatures from their colleagues are guaranteed a debate.

 The committee also suggested "timetabling" or "programming" private members' bills, as happens with government bills.
-It complained that the current unregulated system of a few fixed Fridays allowed "a small number of opponents to filibuster and so prevent a bill from being voted on".'Prime time'
+It complained that the current unregulated system of a few fixed Fridays allowed "a small number of opponents to filibuster and so prevent a bill from being voted on".

 It offered two options.
 Either private members' bills could automatically be given two and three-quarter hours of debate time - meaning two were discussed on a Friday - or such a timetable could be applied only to a limited number of bills, to be decided on by MPs on a case-by-case basis.